 This is a commonly-asked question and for good reason.
 Like all surgical procedures, there are potential risks, limitations and side effects that you should be fully aware of before undergoing LASIK surgery.
 LASIK surgery has an excellent safety record and a very high success rate.

-Since its introduction in 1991, there have been over 10 million* LASIK operations performed worldwide.
+Since its introduction in 1991, there have been over 10 million* LASIK operations performed in Australia.

 It is widely agreed that LASIK has become one of the safest, quickest and most predictable procedures for vision correction.